ivotkv/flapi/README.md

 ./build_venv.sh
 ```

+Lastly, copy the `config.yaml.example` template to `config.yaml` and modify accordingly.

 ## PostgreSQL

 You will need to have a PostgreSQL server running, then create an appropriate user and database, e.g.: